 So I’ve been working with different startup founders for quite some time now, and many of those have had previous bad experiences with teams they chose to work with.
 Maybe you are one of them even.
 There is no right and wrong here but there are still some general orientations that I tend to lean on when looking for outside help.

-I’m writing this with a product team in mind, specialized in building software products.
+I’m writing this with a product team in mind, specializing in building software products.
 That being said I do believe that similar points can be made for other professional fields as well.

 Look for hidden costs!
 Even if the initial offer is below budget and you are rushing to sign the contract, be aware that building a tech company is not a sprint, it’s a marathon.
 There are substantial costs involved when scaling and maintaining your product.
 Sometimes paying a little extra at the beginning pays off in the long run.

 ###Building products can be an amazing hobby if you do it right it will turn into the most amazing job you’ve ever had.

 Co founder of Shape